 In 2016 Dr. Richardson was invited by the McMullen Museum at Boston College to lecture on “Maginnis, Ireland and Pugin”.
 She also delivered a paper on “Chester F. Wright (1899-1969) and Modern Sacred Space, at the Wellesley-Deerfield Symposium on Modernism in New England.

-Richardson is currently writing a monograph on the Boston firm of Maginnis & Walsh, the leading 20th century American ecclesiastical architects closely associated with the Arts & Crafts Movement.
-In 2013, she was the Orin E. Skinner Annual Lecturer and has published for The Charles J. Connick Stained Glass Foundation in the past.
-Her chapter in The Makers of Trinity Church… examines the work of Charles D. Maginnis in redesigning the chancel space of H.H.
+Dr. Richardson is currently writing a monograph on the Boston firm of Maginnis & Walsh, the leading 20th century American ecclesiastical architects closely associated with the Arts & Crafts Movement.
+Her chapter in The Makers of Trinity Church… examines Charles D. Maginnis’s redesign for the chancel space of H.H.
 Richardson’s iconic building and places the chancel and its liturgical arts within the context of 20th-century design.

-In order to better understand how art and language intersect, Richardson (with R.E.
-Richardson) translated Le Lingue Baltiche by the Italian philologist Pietro U. Dini into English.
+In order to better understand how art and language intersect, Dr. Richardson collaborated on an English translation of Le Lingue Baltiche by the Italian philologist Pietro U. Dini.
 The translation, Foundations of Baltic Languages, was published by Vilnius University Press, 2014.

 She created and led the first Northeastern Dialogue to Lithuania under the title “From Pagan Past to Global Future: The Arts of Lithuania”.

 Dr. Richardson’s professional experience in diversity training and educational management infuses her teaching with an interdisciplinary perspective.
 In 2017 she was appointed a member of the Research Council of Lithuania, Counsellor of the Lithuanian Parliament.
 She serves on the Research, Policy and Analysis Division as well as the Social Sciences and Humanities Committee.